 Film, television and commercial production continues to be a major part of the County's economic development, driven in part by its close proximity to New York City.
-An independent report released in March 2015 by Camoin Associates estimated that the County received more than approximately \$530 million in economic benefits from the film industry with approximately 1,070 people employed from 2013 - 2014.
+An independent report released in March 2015 by Camoin Associates estimated that the County received more than approximately \$530 million in economic benefits from the film industry in 2013 and 2014 with approximately 1,700 jobs.

 The County benefits from being the home to Gold Coast Studios and Grumman Studios.
 Numerous other outdoor and indoor filming locations have also been used, including the Nassau County Correctional Center, Belmont Racetrack, the Garden City Hotel, and Old Bethpage Village Restoration.
-Feature films filmed in the County include "The Amazing Spiderman 2," "Salt," "Mildred Pierce," "Morning Glory," "Man on a Ledge," "Win Win," "Henry's Crime," "Something Borrowed," and "Dark Horse."
-"Boardwalk Empire," "The Good Wife," "Rescue Me," "Royal Pains," "30 Rock," and "Gossip Girl," are just a few of the television series that have been filmed in the County regularly.
+Feature films filmed in the County include "The Amazing Spiderman 2," "Salt," "Morning Glory," "Man on a Ledge," "Win Win," "Henry's Crime," "Something Borrowed," and "Dark Horse."
+"Boardwalk Empire," "The Good Wife," "Rescue Me," "Royal Pains," "Mildred Pierce," "30 Rock," and "Gossip Girl," are just a few of the television series that have been filmed in the County regularly.

-The most recent primetime production, "The Wiz Live!", was taped live from Grumman Studios on December 3, 2015.
+The primetime production of "The Wiz Live!" was taped live from Grumman Studios on December 3, 2015.
 The 500,000 square-foot Grumman Studios, which received support from the Nassau County Industrial Development Agency for upgrades, also hosted NBC's live production of "The Sound of Music" in 2013 and "Peter Pan Live" in 2014.